“maybe its my Christian heart but I never could stand the sight of a man carrying a cross”

 In 1880, the ‘foreign-born’ accounted for 23% of the region’s population and Ireland was the birthplace of 41% of those, the figure underestimates the Irish as many would have been born in America, England and Scotland.
 It is thought well over 30% of the regional population would have been Irish.
 These were dark times of persecution for Irish Catholics and they were not to get better by crossing the Atlantic.
 These were the men and women who built America.
 A people who had escaped poverty and death only to find a world where they were still enslaved the only difference being the company had replaced the empire.

-We have no idea exactly when The Molly Maguires came into existance but they gained prominance in the mine fields in the years around 1860.
-They were a militant secret cell within the open catholic organsisation the Ancient Order of Hibernians.
-With no organized labour movement to speak of it became the Mollys who were the only protection those miners had.
+We have no idea exactly when The Molly Maguires came into existence but they gained prominence in the mine fields in the years around 1860.
+They were a militant secret cell within the open catholic organisation the Ancient Order of Hibernians.
+With no organised labour movement to speak of it became the Mollys who were the only protection those miners had.
 Protection was needed from anti-Catholic and anti-Irish discrimination, more than any other race they were used as scapegoats on whatever stage their enemies deemed fit.
 Irish working men started organising together while the, predominantly protestant, mine owners organised a paramilitary force to take them on.
 Violently breaking strikes and trade unions.
 Strikers and activists were sacked and evicted, their jobs and houses given to scabs, and ‘troublemakers’ often attacked and killed.
 In return the miners engaged in sabotage.
 Mines were flooded, breakers burned, stores dynamited and trains derailed.
 Mine bosses, superintendents and foremen, generally of English, Welsh or German extraction, were intimidated and killed and blacklegs and informers in the Irish community were ruthlessly punished.
 The rebellion came to an end with the execution of twenty people rounded up as Molly Maguires.
 They bravely went to the scaffold without betraying themselves or their comrades.
 The majority of the twenty had links to the same part of Ireland in west Donegal.
 At the time and right up until modern times (possibly around the time this film was made) the twenty men hanged as Molly Maguires in north eastern Pennsylvania were either valiant defenders of labour or

 “the most noted band of cut-throats of modern times”